westomopresto/PawnPushAway-Component/README.md

 # PawnPushAway-Component
 A component for Unreal that pushes pawns away

-Disclaimer:: i used chatGPT to help format my code
 I performance tested this with around 25 enemies chasing me.
 No noticable hitches on my end.
 No Warranty.
 As is, MIT license.